By Charmaine Chew

 Although colonizing the country for almost 400 years, the Portuguese left little in the way of infrastructure except for their pousadas (hotels).
 Admittedly, they chose their locations well, for many pousadas around the country are located in places of breathtaking beauty.

-Maubisse is approximately three hours south east of Dili.
+Maubisse is approximately three hours southeast of Dili.
 The pousada there is the perfect location to watch the sunrise and listen to roosters crow randomly as the mist rises from the valley.
 On Sundays, the town is a hive of activity as families come from near and far, on foot or on horseback, to attend mass at the nearby church.

-Afterwards, they congregate at the market to buy or sell a few things and to catch up on the latest gossip.
+Afterward, they congregate at the market to buy or sell a few things and to catch up on the latest gossip.
 Western tourists may be a bit of a spectacle for the locals anywhere outside Dili, and much entertainment can be gained on both sides if you try to engage with the people.

 A simple greeting – ‘bondia’, ‘boartardi’ or ‘boanoite’ (good morning, afternoon, evening), accompanied by a slight nod when addressing older people (to show respect) will win you smiles and giggles all around.